Advice by Sport

 When the bike has been carefully chosen and adjusted to the child's height (the child's back should be straight and both feet flat on the floor), get your young cyclist in the saddle.

 Staying still, show them the locations of the pedals, brakes, etc. Let them tame the beast!

 You can then continue the observation stage by putting the bike upside down:

-- You can then show them the purpose of pedalling (as it is pedalling which turns the wheels!) and the brakes (by pressing the handles, the wheels stop moving)
+- Before you teach a kid how to ride a bike, you can then show them the purpose of pedalling (as it is pedalling which turns the wheels!) and the brakes (by pressing the handles, the wheels stop moving)

 Tips for best braking methods: